 Step Six: Finish it off by gently dabbing on foundation powder using a brush.

 Again, this is the DIY approach, using regular everyday makeup.
 There are specialized alternatives you can use.
 If you don’t want to use hairspray, for instance, you can spend a little more to get specialized setting or sealing spray.

 As mentioned above, you can also skip a few of these steps (like the eyeshadow/lipstick layer) if you’re using a product designed specifically to conceal tattoos.

 Will Makeup Completely Cover a Tattoo?

 You can completely cover a tattoo using makeup.
-But some tattoos are a lot more work and, depending on why you want it covered, may not be worth all the time and effort to cover up.
+Although, some tattoos are a lot more work and, depending on why you want it covered, may not be worth all the time and effort to cover up.

 Here are the main factors that will affect how easy and effective your makeup cover job will be.

 Size of Your Tattoo

 Obviously, the size of the tattoo makes a big difference.
-And it’s not just because there’s a lot of work covering it up, but because any imperfection in the coverup will be noticeable.
+Not just because there’s a lot of work covering it up, but because any imperfection in the coverup will be noticeable.

 When you’re covering up a small heart tattoo on your chest, if the tone looks slightly off, it will just pass as an ordinary blemish.
 After all, if you take a look at your body, you’ll see that your skin tone is varied and isn’t identical in every spot.